ycmin95/ycmin95.github.io/_pages/about.md

 # 🔥 News
+- *2026.01*: &nbsp;📣📣 We are organizing [Generative AI for Sign Language](https://genai4sl.github.io/) workshop in CVPR 2026 in Denver.
+We welcome submissions and encourage everyone to attend.
+- *2026.01*: &nbsp;🎉🎉 A survey of multimodal hallucination evaluation and detection in VLMs was accepted by IJCV 2026.
+Congratulations to Zhiyuan Chen and the team!
+- *2025.09*: &nbsp;🎉🎉 One paper on hallucination evalution in VLMs was accepted by ACM MM D&B 2025.
+Congratulations to [Yan Bei](https://scholar.google.com/citations?hl=zh-CN&user=7Xcb8hoAAAAJ&view_op=list_works&sortby=pubdate) and the team!
 - *2025.06*: &nbsp;🎉🎉 Our team won [the 1st Multimodal Sign Language Recognition Challenge Challenge at ICCV'25](https://multimodal-sign-language-recognition.github.io/ICCV-2025/) in signer-independent and unseen sentence sub-tasks.
 Congratulations to everyone involved!
 - *2025.01*: &nbsp;🎉🎉 Our team won [the Cross-View Isolated Sign Language Recognition Challenge at WWW'25](https://uq-cvlab.github.io/MM-WLAuslan-Dataset/docs/en/www) in both the RGB and RGB-D tracks.
 Congratulations to everyone involved!
 - *2024.09*: &nbsp;🎉🎉 One paper on skeleton-aware sign language recognition was accepted by ACCV 2024.
 Congratulations to Yifan Yang and the team!
 - *2024.06*: &nbsp;🎉🎉 One paper on vision-language pre-training in SLT was accepted by ECCV 2024.
-Congratulations to Peiqi Jiao and the team!
+Congratulations to [Peiqi Jiao](https://scholar.google.com/citations?hl=zh-CN&user=47hdL4wAAAAJ&view_op=list_works&sortby=pubdate) and the team!
 - *2023.12*: &nbsp;🎉🎉 Successfully defended my PhD dissertation.
 - *2023.10*: &nbsp;🎉🎉 One paper on keyframe selection in CSLR was accepted by Scientia Sinica Informationis 2023.
 - *2023.10*: Present the doctoral consortium "Alignment Constraints for Video-based Sign Language Understanding" at the workshop on Assistive Computer Vision and Robotics at ICCV23 [[pdf]](https://iplab.dmi.unict.it/acvr2023/program/Alignment_Constraints_for_Video_based_Sign_Language_Understanding.pdf) [[workshop]](https://iplab.dmi.unict.it/acvr2023/program)